NREL/fhwa-streetlight-aadt-validation/README.md

 # fhwa-streetlight-aadt-validation

 ## Overview:
-Code produced for [     ] validation study to compare AADT estimates from [      ] to [      ].
-For this study, [     ] were treated as "ground truth".
-The study's findings are documented in the publicly-available report, "[    ]". **This software is provided as-is without dedicated support**.
+The National Renewable Energy Laboratory (NREL) was enlisted to conduct an independent validation of annual average daily traffic (AADT) estimates from the commercial data provider, Streetlight Data.
+This repo contains the code developed for this effort, as is documented in the publicly-available report, _Validation of Non-Traditional Approaches to Average Annual Daily Traffic (AADT) Volume Estimation_. **This software is provided as-is without dedicated support**.
 The programming environment for this study may be reproduced with conda (installed via the Anaconda [website](https://docs.anaconda.com/anaconda/install/)):

 `conda env create -f environment.yml`